 Tiles are renowned for being easy to maintain.
 Typically used on floors, walls, splashbacks, and wet areas, tiles are very easy to keep clean.
 As long as you continue to keep caring for your tiles, they will continue to benefit you and your house.

 Generally speaking, cleaning your tiles is very easy and simple.
-Keeping them swept clean and washing them with warm water and detergent is usually enough to keep your tiles looking nice and clean.
+Keeping them swept clean and washing them with warm water and detergent is usually enough to keep your kitchen wall tiles and floor tiles looking nice and clean.
 We recommend that you don’t use bleach or ammonia, and not scratching the surfaces of the tiles by using abrasive products.

 Keep It Simple